kiwix/kiwix-android/DESIGN.md

 ## Night Mode / Dark Theme
 Night mode is a different theme that has many benefits such as saving battery and improving visibility in low light conditions [2].
 When doing any design, make sure the new design works in dark mode.
 Night mode can be activated from the systems settings or from the kiwix app.

 Whenever a resource exists in both `res/*-night` and `res/*` it will be used as such.
 For example: `kiwix_icon_with_title.png` exists in both `res/drawable` and `res/drawable-night` which means that the image in `res/drawable-night` will be used automagically in night mode.
-For further reading on developing with dark mode, see [[2]](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).
+For further reading on development with dark mode, see [[2]](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme).

 ## Resources
 Following is a list of resources that can and should be used to support a design decision.